PenguinPuff/university-math/README.md

 3. Machine Learning for Business Analytics (Professorship of Business Analytics and Intelligent Systems)
 4. Modeling and Optimization in Operations Management (Chair of Operations Management)
 5. Simulations in Operations Management (Chair of Production and Supply Chain Management)
-6. Applied Discrete Optimization (Chair of Operations Research, School of Management)
+6. Applied Discrete Optimization (Operations Research Group, TUM School of Management and TUM School of Computation, Information & Technology)
-7. Graph Theory (Chair of Operations Research, Department of Mathematics)
+7. Graph Theory (Chair of Operations Research, TUM School of Computation, Information & Technology)
 8. Operations Research (Chair of Decision Sciences & Systems, Department of Computer Science)